the-events-calendar/tribe-common/readme.txt

 * Tweak - Included two new locations for `tribe_context()`: `plain_permalink` and `permalink_structure` [TEC-3120]
 * Tweak - Update version of Freemius internally to 2.3.2 [TEC-3171]
 * Fix - Prevent warning on when saving empty slug for Tribe Setting Fields.
+* Fix - Set a default value for the datepicker format option to avoid issues in some settings combinations, thanks @helgatheviking.
+[TEC-3229]

 = [4.11.1] 2020-02-12 =